-Domestic Violence Crisis Center

-The applicant must certify that the abuser will not reside with the applicant unless the PHA gives prior written approval.
+COC may partner with agencies such as the Domestic Violence Crisis Center.
+COC may ask the applicant to certify that the abuser will not reside with the applicant unless COC gives prior written approval.
 After six months, COC may require an update of the preference documents.